 All are in the 7-year depreciation section, and all are activity related.
-The Baronial coronets are not reported here - they do not depreciate.
-They are reported on page 7.

-Notes: You do not remove anything from this page, even if the depreciation period is over, unless the item is taken out of use.
-It appears that the quarter purchased indicator clears after the year of purchase.
+NOTES: You do not remove anything from this page, even if fully depreciated, unless the item is taken out of use.
+Also, it appears that the quarter purchased indicator clears after the year of purchase.